ac1dn00b/ac1dn00b.tech/_posts/2023-11-13-theme-issues.markdown

 index:
 `layout: home` to `layout: post`

-Now the build gave no warnings but it's not quite working yet:
+Now the build gave no warnings but it wasn't quite working yet:

 ![hacker-theme](/assets/hacker-theme.png)